sdiehl/wiwinwlh/tutorial.md

 Happy is a parser generator system for Haskell, similar to the tool `yacc' for
 C. It works as a preprocessor with it's own syntax that generates a parse table from two specifications,  a lexer file and parser file.
-Happy does not have the ssame underlying parser implementation as parser combinators and can effectively work with left-recursive grammars without explicit factorization.
+Happy does not have the same underlying parser implementation as parser combinators and can effectively work with left-recursive grammars without explicit factorization.
 It can also easily be modified to track position information for tokens and handle offside parsing rules for indentation-sensitive grammars.
 Happy is used in GHC itself